benwofford/advice-generator/README-template.md

 ### What I learned

-I hit a couple snags on this project;

-- 1. I initially set up the width of the card element in such a way that would make it jump around the page whenever it was refreshed.
+I initially set up the width of the card element in such a way that would make it jump around the page whenever it was refreshed.
 I fixed this by setting the max-width to 50vw and adjusting the margin accordingly.

-- 2. This is the first time since graduating the bootcamp that I played with Javascript in any meaningful way so I was a little bit rusty and had to do some research.
-I got everything up and running though with only a mild bruising of my ego.

 ## Author